Sunday, September 30, 2012

 Every summer Mama's second round of Christmas Tree Cookies along with her canned fruit and vegetables and her apple or berry pie and oil and pastel paintings won blue ribbons at the Multnomah County Fair.
 What a time it was.

 I also managed to read a few novels and biographies every month and was quite fond of detective stories, preferring them to fantasies.
-I read the Narnia books beside my mother's bed for the five days that she slept when she was dying just before my 25th birthday.
+I read the Narnia books beside my mother's bed for the five days of her month with us during graduate school winter quarter that she slept while she was dying just before my 25th birthday.
 One or two of them were familiar from childhood, but I had until then no opportunity to read the entire series, which proved a meaningful backdrop to my mother's last days on Earth.
-Phil and I had been married for a week when she had her first cancer surgery in September, and during the painful months of her illness and death, my new husband cheered and sustained me as best he could by giving me both Winnie-the{ther}-Pooh and The House at Pooh Corner books and arranging for Pooh Bear himself to come live with us as our guardian angel bear.
-My mother met and loved him as we read his stories out loud to her as well.
+Phil and I had been married for a week when she had her first cancer surgery in September, and during the painful months of her illness and death, my new husband was not only a loving and helpful son to her, but he cheered and sustained me as best he could by giving me both Winnie-the{ther}-Pooh and The House at Pooh Corner books and arranging for a large incarnation of Pooh Bear himself to come live with us as our guardian angel bear at Christmastime and ever since.
+My mother met him and immediately entered the spirit of Pooh Bear and loved him as we read his stories out loud to her as well.
+We also made tapes reading the stories aloud for my father who was in the hospital with asthma two thousand miles away.
+And later in the year, I performed "Chapter Six: In Which Pooh Invents a New Game and Eeyore Joins In" for one of my master's degree courses, and Phil deftly painted storyline pictures for it.
+I let my hair down, wore a long granny dress and climbed up on a stool, the pictures taped to the blackboard behind me.
+Dr. Lilla Heston, sister of Charlton Heston, was one of the two professors in that small class, and they nearly fell off their chairs with laughter and relief along with the other master's and doctor's degree candidates, for we'd been immersed in particularly heavy literature all quarter.
 That sequence of reading events finally began my childhood.

 My grandma and I adored Shakespeare and Keats, Shelley and Byron and Emily Dickinson and yes, Allen Ginsberg, along with Pogo and Peanuts, and we spent hours together reading our favorite things to each other, but the ordinary reading pleasures of childhood waited for me to finish reading my fill of Freud and Jung and the classic philosophers and the Spanish mystics and start writing poetry before childhood finally took hold in my twenties when I married my life's best playmate, Phil.
 Singing and playing guitar while I listened and danced, and every night reading aloud together, the entire canon of Sherlock Holmes and Dorothy Sayers' Lord Peter Whimsey mysteries as well as The Hobbit and The Lord of the Rings trilogy (this was in 1971), The Wind in the Willows and Pooh stories and Paddington Bear's as well, he gave me my childhood, and I am still playing with him and Pooh Bear, dancing with them easily across the borders between Heaven and Earth.
 With such help as theirs, I have been getting younger ever since.